OfficialAkitaInu/SmartContracts/README.md

 When you create your wallet, be sure to copy your mnemonic key to a safe place, and label it as your test wallet's key.

 We treat fund_account_mnemonic as a secret, and don't want it to be committed to source control, even though it's a test account.
-We have a separate environment file for this purpose.
+We have a separate environment variable file for this purpose.
 Create a file named `.secret` under the `test/` directory with the plain text mneomic string.
 For example:

 `test/.secrets`:
 ```bash